-- 3. Subject to paragraph 2, where a claim is made under Article 21(2): - (a) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; - (b) an award of restitution of property shall provide that restitution be made to the enterprise; and

-- (c) the award shall provide that it is made without prejudice to a right that a person may have in monetary damages or property awarded under paragraphs (a) or (b) under a Party's domestic law. - 4.
+- 3. Subject to paragraph 2, where a claim is made under Article 20(2) (Claim by an Investor of a Party on Behalf of anEnterprise): - a. an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; - b. an award of restitution of property shall provide that restitution be made to the enterprise; and - c. the award shall provide that it is made without prejudice to a right that a person may have in monetary damages or property awarded under paragraphs (a) or (b) under a Party's domestic law. - 4.
 A Tribunal may not order the respondent Party to pay punitive damages.